 Similarly, understanding the relationship between labels, distributors, or retailers can only be truly “understood” before experiencing it internally rather than as a fan.
 The two worlds are very different.

 There is no question: if you want to be successful in the music industry, you have to love music and know it well.
-(Well, you don’t really need it; some people in the music business don’t know much about music, some people skate through it, but in the end, they fail).
+(Well, you don’t really need it; some people in the music business don’t know much about music, and some people skate through it, but in the end, they fail).

 However, please don’t enter the music industry with the idea that being a fan or music lover makes you an expert in it.